maciejpajkowski/csharp-catalogg-crud/README.md

 In its current state Catalogg is not very useful, as it doesn't have any file writing/reading capabilities, thus making any data entered into it usable only during the the app's run time.
 Once the app is closed - the data is gone.

-*- Create, Read, Update, Destroy
+*- Create, Read, Update, Delete